jmettraux/eurotrash/src/taa__tactics.md

 Fortifications are at their most useful when used in close collaboration with mobile troops.
 They constitute thus, the most powerful pillars of a defensive front, or the fulcrums of an offensive operation.

-They allow stopping and blocking the enemy and give the opportunity to our troops to attack it on its flack or on its back.
+They allow stopping and blocking the enemy and give the opportunity to our troops to attack it on its flank or on its back.